bhargabganguli/bhargabchipkg/README.md

 print(table)
 ```
 In this above code you will get interpretation of the salesman performance like

+Salesman good in both grp 1 and grp 2

+salesman bad in both grp 1 and grp 2

 Top 20% salesman in grp 1

 Bottom 20% salesman in grp 1.

 Top 20% salesman in grp 2

 Bottom 20% salesman in grp 2.

 Grp 1 and grp 2 are the two levels of arg4